 I've got a better suggestion that will scare you.

-If you were going to do a big terror attack, and you had the option, you would turn off the cell phones in that area so that the first responders couldn't help, and then nobody could figure out what's going on to figure out how to get out of the city.
+If you were going to do a big terror attack and you had the option, you would turn off the cell phones in that area so that the first responders couldn't help.

-So uh the funniest, not funny, it's not funny at all, but the oddest part of this story is that they're not even speculating who put that facility there.
+So the funniest, not funny, it's not funny at all, but the oddest part of this story is that they're not even speculating who put that facility there.

-Was it al Qaeda?
+Was it al-Qaeda?

-If Al Qaeda built that thing, then yes, it was part of a larger attack plan, which means that they're really really serious about whatever the next one is.
+If Al-Qaeda built that thing, then yes, it was part of a larger attack plan, which means that they're really, really serious about whatever the next one is.

-They're they're not going to mess around.
+They're not going to mess around.

-So uh that's scary.
+So that's scary.

 I hope we find out more about that soon.

-Well, Trump is uh said to have a victory on big pharma because there's a new drug coming out from Bristol Myers Squibbs that will cost the same all over the world.
+Well, Trump is said to have a victory on big pharma because there's a new drug coming out from Bristol Myers Squibbs that will cost the same all over the world.

-So the United States will not be you know paying the 10 times more than other places, and they're saying it's you know because of the president.
+So the United States will not be paying the 10 times more than other places.

-Uh, but it's only one drug.
+But it's only one drug.

-Breitbar News is reporting on this.
+Breitbart News is reporting on this.

-Um, it's a schizophrenia drug, Cobenfee.
+It's a schizophrenia drug, Cobenfi.

-It's gonna launch in the UK, and uh, I guess the list price will be the same as in the US.
+And I guess the list price will be the same as in the US.

 So I don't know what happens with all the other drugs.